Find the best Sales Force Automation Software

 How many are in your organization?

 There are over 100 sales force automation (SFA) software systems on the market.
 These systems come in all flavors, including:

 Solutions for companies that sell through channel partners

 We’ve written this buyer’s guide to not only provide a definition of SFA software, but also to provide a lay of the land for software buyers who are trying to make sense of this complex market.

 Here’s what we’ll cover:

-Core CRM sales software functionality includes contact management, lead management, opportunity management, pipeline management, forecasting, and territory management.
-More advanced systems will include modules for proposal and quote generation, order management, marketing automation, collateral management, scripting, computer telephony integration and social media integration.
+Core CRM sales software functionality includes contact management, lead management, opportunity management, pipeline management, forecasting and territory management.
+More advanced systems will include modules for proposal and quote generation, order management, marketing automation, collateral management and sales enablement, scripting, computer telephony integration and social media integration.

 Best-of-breed sales database software products such as Sage ACT! or Salesforce.com are often implemented as a completely stand alone system or in conjunction with marketing automation and lead management software.
 Other buyers choose to implement SFA software as part of a complete customer relationship management (CRM) suite, such as Microsoft Dynamics CRM.
 Finally, SFA can also be implemented as part of an enterprise resource planning (ERP) suite like Oracle or SAP.
 Which strategy you pursue will largely depend on your need for the SFA system to share data with other customer management or ERP systems, as well as whether the SFA from your existing vendors addresses your current company needs.

 Before evaluating sales force automation systems, you’ll need to assess what kind of buyer you are.
-We believe 90%+ of buyers fall into one of the following categories:
+We believe at least 90 percent of buyers fall into one of the following categories:

 While the sales force CRM landscape is highly fragmented and may at first appear confusing, the available programs are differentiated by their appeal to the different buyer types.